-FREE DELIVERY to your rental villa or campground!
+(Hurricane Status: Open for Business) FREE DELIVERY to your rental villa!
 Includes a trolley, foam car top carrier, kayak back rests, SUP leash, lifejackets, paddles, cable and lock!
 The kayaks are single and double easy-to-paddle-at-on-top-kayaks.
-Single kayak $145 per week, Double kayak $165 per week, SUP Standup Paddleboard $165 per week, Snorkel Gear $30 per week, pool float $45 per week!
-The lowest prices, largest variety, best service and newest gear available seven days a week!
+Single kayak $185 per week, Double kayak $195 per week, SUP Standup Paddleboard $195 per week, Snorkel Gear $30 per week!
+Excellent quality gear available seven days a week.
 Must have beach toys for exploring the VI waters!
-Book online with Virgin Island Ecotours or call toll free 1.877.845.2925
+Book online with Virgin Island Ecotours or call toll free 1.877.845.2925 or 340.779-2155

-A board plus a power kite, and you have the fairly new sport of kiteboarding; also known as kitesurfing and fly surfing.
-Kiteboarding on St. Thomas has gained popularity amongst local athletes of other board sports in recent years.
-Kiteboarding relies heavily on favorable wind conditions, so the popular locales for kiteboarders are beaches on the windy East End of the island.
+A board plus a power kite, and you have the sport of kiteboarding.
+Kiteboarding on St. Thomas has gained popularity amongst local athletes in recent years.
+Kiteboarding relies heavily on favorable wind conditions, so the popular locales for kiteboarders are the windier beaches on the East End of St. Thomas.
 A kiteboarder stands on a kiteboard and uses a large controllable power kite to harness the power of the wind – with the right conditions this power allows the kiteboarder to glide across the water and sometimes through the air.
-Lessons are available.
-With instruction you can learn about this new sport, techniques, equipment, safety and get out on the water.
+Lessons and gear rental are available but limited.